High Blood Pressure

 High blood pressure occurs when the force of the blood pumping through your arteries remains consistently high.
 It doesn’t always present symptoms because it tends to develop slowly over time.

 High blood pressure can increase your risk of more serious health problems, but it’s possible to manage, and in some cases, reverse.
-Dr. Jones-Parks can develop a custom treatment plan that includes a combination of healthy lifestyle changes and prescription medication.
+Your provider at The Healthy Woman can develop a custom treatment plan that includes a combination of healthy lifestyle changes and prescription medication.

 What are the types of high blood pressure?